tgrrr/data-science-cheatsheet/source/index.html.md

 ---
-title: API Reference
+title: Data Science Cheatsheet

 language_tabs: # must be one of https://git.io/vQNgJ
   - shell
-  - ruby
+  - R
   - python
-  - javascript

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>